bec-archer/SR80-Manuals/user-manual.md

 **Skipping sections:** If the admin hasn't required a section (see Admin Settings → Shop Settings → Disassembly Step), you'll see a **Skip** button in the section header.
 Tap it to collapse the section to a "Skipped" row with an **Undo** button in case you change your mind.

-**Submitting:** Once all required sections are filled in, the **Submit** button in the top-right enables.
-Tap it to:
-1. Save the oil sample (if not skipped)
-2. Upload the disassembly photos (if not skipped)
-3. Move the item to **In Progress**
-4. Pop you back to the Tech Station queue

-The item is now In Progress and the normal repair checklist is visible.
-You can start checking off work.
+**Two ways to finish:**

+- **Save** (top-right nav bar) — Uploads your photos and oil sample, then closes the sheet.
+The item **stays in Disassembly** so you can come back and add more photos or start the repair later.
+When you reopen the sheet, you don't need to re-enter anything — previously uploaded photos and oil samples are already counted as complete.
+- **Save & Start Repair** (green button at the bottom of the form) — Uploads everything AND moves the item to **In Progress**.
+The normal repair checklist becomes visible and you can start checking off work.
+Use this when you're done with disassembly and ready to repair.

 **Canceling:** Tap **Cancel** at any time to close the sheet without saving.
 The item stays in Disassembly — nothing is lost.